Michael A. Bogdan, MD, FACS Roger W. Cason, MD 2301 Plastic Surgery 2301 Westgate Plaza

 Many people are unhappy with the loose skin, lax muscles, and isolated fat deposits in their midsection.
 Some people simply inherit this body type, and others develop these problems after pregnancy or weight loss.
-Unfortunately, diet and exercise provide only limited improvement for excess skin and stubborn pockets of fat in this area, which is why so many people come to 2301 Plastic Surgery for abdominoplasty, often called a tummy tuck, from Fort Worth, Frisco, Plano, Southlake, and Grapevine, TX.
+Unfortunately, diet and exercise provide only limited improvement for excess skin and stubborn pockets of fat in this area.
+That’s why so many people come to 2301 Plastic Surgery in Grapevine, Texas, for abdominoplasty (tummy tuck surgery).

 WARNING: